Robert Forster: Career slump

+Jackie Brown and later work

-Forster appeared in Jackie Brown as the character Max Cherry, which earned him a nomination for the Academy Award for Best Supporting Actor in 1997.
+Forster appeared in Jackie Brown as bail bondsman Max Cherry, which earned him a nomination for the Academy Award for Best Supporting Actor in 1997.
 Jackie Brown revitalized Forster's career, an effect that occurred for many actors appearing in Quentin Tarantino films.
-He subsequently had consistent work in the film industry, appearing in Like Mike, Mulholland Drive, Me, Myself & Irene, Lucky Number Slevin, and Firewall.
+He subsequently had consistent work in the film industry, appearing in Like Mike, Mulholland Drive, Supernova, Me, Myself & Irene (2000), Human Natyre (2001), Confidence (2003), Charlie's Angels: Full Throttle (2003), Lucky Number Slevin (2006), and Firewall (2006).

+Forster continued to appear in lower budgeted productions like Night Vision (1997) along with the remakes of Rear Window (1998) and Psycho (1998).

 He appeared in the made-for-television movie The Hunt for the BTK Killer, as the detective intent on capturing serial killer Dennis Rader.
 Forster also played the father of Van on the short-lived Fox series Fastlane.

-Forster recorded a public service announcement for Deejay Ra's Hip-Hop Literacy campaign, encouraging reading of books by Elmore Leonard.
-He starred in the movie adaptation of Leonard's book Rum Punch, filmed as Jackie Brown.
+Forster recorded a public service announcement for Deejay Ra's Hip-Hop Literacy campaign, encouraging reading of books by Elmore Leonard, whose book Rum Punch was adapted as Jackie Brown.

-He appeared in the hit NBC series Heroes as Arthur Petrelli, the father of Nathan and Peter Petrelli, as well as the Emmy Award-winning AMC crime drama Breaking Bad as Walter White's new identity specialist Ed Galbraith (a role he reprised in El Camino: A Breaking Bad Movie and Better Call Saul).
+He appeared in the hit NBC series Heroes as Arthur Petrelli, the father of Nathan and Peter Petrelli, as well as the Emmy Award-winning AMC crime drama Breaking Bad as Walter White's new-identity specialist Ed Galbraith (a role he reprised in El Camino: A Breaking Bad Movie and Better Call Saul).
 He played Bud Baxter, father to Tim Allen's Mike Baxter, on the ABC (later Fox) hit comedy Last Man Standing.
 Forster was also a motivational speaker.

 He was the first choice to play Sheriff Harry S. Truman in David Lynch's Twin Peaks, but had to turn it down due to a prior commitment to a different television pilot, and was replaced by Michael Ontkean.
 He appeared in Lynch's Mulholland Drive, a pilot for a TV series that was not picked up but was later turned into a critically acclaimed movie, and finally appeared in Twin Peaks, playing the brother of Sheriff Harry S. Truman, Sheriff Frank Truman, in Twin Peaks: The Return, when Ontkean was not available to reprise his role.

 About this, Forster said: "David Lynch, what a good guy he is.
 He wanted to hire me for the original, 25 years ago, for a part, and I was committed to another guy for a pilot that never went.
 So I didn't do the original Twin Peaks, which would have been a life-changer.
 It's a gigantic hit if you remember those years, a phenomenon.
 But I didn't do that. [...]
 And this time, I got a call from my agents and they said, David Lynch is going to call you.
 When he called me five minutes later, he said, "I'd like you to come and work with me again."
-And I said, 'Whatever it is David, here I come!'"
+And I said, 'Whatever it is, David, here I come!'"

+Forster appeared in the TV series Alcatraz.